Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 const info = os.userInfo();

-console.log(`Running as: ${info.username} (uid=${info.uid})`);fs.chown() changes ownership, but on Unix only root can do it.
-Regular users can't transfer file ownership - a security measure against quota circumvention and impersonation.
-Some systems let you change the group to another group you belong to, but changing the uid always requires root.
+console.log(`Running as: ${info.username} (uid=${info.uid})`);fs.chown() changes ownership, but on Unix the useful cases are usually privileged.
+Regular users cannot transfer file ownership, which prevents quota bypasses and impersonation.
+Some systems allow a user to change the group to another group they belong to, but changing the uid requires root.

-fs.chownSync('./app.log', 33, 33); // www-data on Debian/UbuntuThis is primarily useful in deployment scripts running as root, inside Docker containers during image builds, or in setup scripts that create files owned by a service account.
-A container build might create log directories as root and then chown them to the app user before dropping privileges.
+fs.chownSync('./app.log', 33, 33); // www-data on Debian/UbuntuTreat that as a root-only deployment example, not application code to run casually.
+It is mainly useful in scripts running as root, inside Docker image builds, or in setup scripts that create files owned by a service account.
+A container build might create log directories as root and then chown them to the application user before dropping privileges.

 fs.access(), Effective UIDs, and the TOCTOU Problem

-fs.access() checks whether the calling process can read, write, or execute a file:
+Because permissions are checked by the kernel at the moment of use, a separate preflight check is narrower than it first appears. fs.access() asks whether the calling process can read, write, or execute a file:

-The first reason is a quirk of Unix user IDs. access() checks permissions using the process's real user ID (UID) and group ID (GID).
-However, actual file operations like open() use the process's effective IDs (EUID/EGID).
-If your process is running with elevated privileges (like setuid) or has dropped privileges temporarily, fs.access() might report success based on the real ID, but fs.open() immediately throws EACCES because the effective ID lacks permission.
+One reason is a quirk of Unix user IDs. access() checks permissions using the process's real user ID (UID) and group ID (GID).
+Actual file operations such as open() usually use the process's effective permission identity.
+On Linux, file permission checks use fsuid/fsgid, which normally track effective IDs.
+If a process is running with elevated privileges, such as setuid, or has dropped privileges temporarily, fs.access() and fs.open() can disagree.

-The second reason is the TOCTOU (Time of Check, Time of Use) race condition.
-Between your access() check and the actual open() call, permissions could change.
-Another process might chmod the file.
-The directory might get renamed.
-The file might get deleted.
+The other reason is the TOCTOU (Time of Check, Time of Use) race.
+Between the access() check and the later open() call, permissions can change, another process can chmod the file, the directory can be renamed, or the file can be deleted.

-The better approach: just try the operation and handle the error.
-Don't check then act - act then handle failure.
-The Node.js docs explicitly recommend against using fs.access() before open(), readFile(), or writeFile().
-Use it only when you need to report whether a file is accessible without actually reading it - like a health check or status display.
+For normal file operations, the better pattern is to try the operation and handle the error.
+Do not check and then act; act and handle failure.
+The Node docs explicitly recommend against using fs.access() before open(), readFile(), or writeFile().
+Use it only when you need to report accessibility without actually reading or writing the file, such as in a health check or status display.

-fs.chown() on Windows exists for API compatibility but rarely does anything useful.
-Windows ownership is tied to Security Identifiers (SIDs), which are complex structures - not simple numeric uids.
-If you're writing cross-platform code, focus on fs.chmod() for basic read-only toggling, and handle platform-specific permission needs outside of Node.
+fs.chown() exists on Windows for API compatibility, but it rarely does anything useful in ordinary application code.
+Windows ownership is tied to Security Identifiers (SIDs), not simple numeric uids.
+Cross-platform code should treat fs.chmod() as a basic read-only toggle on Windows and handle deeper permission policy through platform-specific tooling.

 if (process.platform !== 'win32') {